vojcermak/open-compote/docs/index.md

----
-_layout: landing
----

-This wiki will contain documentation for the open-compote libraries and schema documentation for all supported formats and versions.
-Currently, only versions 2, 3, 5 and 7 are supported.
+This page contains documentation for the open-compote libraries and schema documentation for all supported formats and versions.
+Currently, only .sga versions 2, 4, 5 and 7 are supported.
 But I would like to add support for all .sga versions in the future.

-If you find any errors in this wiki, please open a new GitHub issue.
+If you find any errors with this documentation, please open a new GitHub issue.

 # SGA Archive
 Relic game archive is a binary file format.
 It is used for storing compressed folder structures similar to ZIP or RAR formats.
 SGA format is developed by Relic Entertainment for their Essence game engine.
 Can be identified by the .sga file extension.